Children’s Public Health 0-19 Nursing Service

 Dear parent/carer,

-Re: Height and weight checks for children in Reception and Year 6 in 2024
+Height and weight checks for children in reception and year 6 in 2025

-Every year the height and weight of Reception and Year 6 children in schools in England are measured.
+Every year the height and weight of reception and year 6 children in schools in England are measured.
 This is called the National Child Measurement Programme (NCMP).
-We know how important your child’s health is to you and looking after your child’s healthy growth is a really important part of that.
+We know how important your child’s health is to you and looking after your child’s healthy growth is an important part of that.
 We hope you can use this information to add to the full picture that you have of your child’s health.
 It is also important to know how children are growing so that we can provide the best support.

 Maintaining the wellbeing of children during the NCMP is very important.
 Trained health staff from Nottingham CityCare carry out the measurements.
-Children are measured in a private space away from other children and will be fully clothed, only taking off their shoes and coats.
+Children are measured fully clothed, except for their coats and shoes, in a private space away from other pupils.
 Children will not be made to take part on the day if they do not want to.

 Staff will work in a sensitive and safe way, in line with your school’s safety plans and national guidance for schools and healthcare.
 Teachers, other children or other parents will not see the information.